 ‘Marcus Aurelius would deprive things of their euphemisms — roasted meat is a dead animal and vintage wine is old fermented grapes.
 The aim was to see these things as they really are, to ‘strip away the legend that encrusts them.’ _Ryan Holiday.

-This test is known as the divergence test, which, as eloquently written by Gladwell in Outliers, ‘requires you to use your imagination and take your mind in as many different directions as possible.’
+This test is known as the divergence test, which, as finely described by Gladwell in Outliers, ‘requires you to use your imagination and take your mind in as many different directions as possible.’
 Unlike several assessments that measure textbook knowledge or analytical intelligence, the divergent test is a venture within the creative pockets of one’s mind.
 When we strip things of their defined identities, we unlock the door to exploring what could be.
 This is also true for us as humans.
 So often are we limited by identities defined for us by our environment that we ignore the possibility of existing as a different self.

 In their timely piece on making smart decisions without the factor of luck, the team at Fanam Street explores the limitations of niches, which, in a way, serve as drivers for our defined identity, noting that ‘we live in a society that demands specialization.
 Being the best means being an expert in something.
 Letters after your name and decades in the trenches of experience are required before you can claim to know anything.
 In one sense there is nothing wrong with this — specialized knowledge is required to solve problems and advance our global potential.
 But a byproduct of this niche focus is that it narrows the ways we think we can apply our knowledge without being called a fraud.
 So we think physicists can’t teach us about love; mathematicians can’t instruct us on how to run a business; poets don’t know squat about “my life.”
 And bloggers can’t contribute to philosophy.’